slemire/slemire.github.io/_posts/2020-03-21-htb-writeup-forest.md

 ![](/assets/images/htb-writeup-forest/forest_logo.png)

 Forest is a nice easy box that go over two Active Directory misconfigurations / vulnerabilities: Kerberos Pre-Authentication (disabled) and ACLs misconfiguration.
-After I retrieve and cracked the hash for the service account I used aclpwn to automate the attack path and give myself DCsync rights to the domain.
+After I retrieved and cracked the hash for the service account I used aclpwn to automate the attack path and give myself DCsync rights to the domain.

 ## Summary